aquariumbio/aquarium/docs/_docs/concepts/index.md

 <img src="{{ site.baseurl }}{% link _docs/concepts/images/planned-operations.png %}" width="50%">

 Operations that are ready at the same time can be grouped into jobs by the manager.
-Here the operations are batched into four jobs.
+The operations are batched into four jobs.
 The manager can batch operations in to jobs as needed – in this case, the manager chose to create jobs 2 and 3 separately even though the operations have the same operation type.

 <img src="{{ site.baseurl }}{% link _docs/concepts/images/batched-jobs.png %}" width="50%">